AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/README.md

-### 2.3 Motion Eqautions
+### 2.3 Motion Equations

-This section is to establish a mathmatical connection between all parameters and actual motion code used to control the Furuta Pendulum Simulink and CoppeliaSim models.
+This section is to establish a mathematical connection between all parameters and actual motion code used to control the Furuta Pendulum Simulink and CoppeliaSim models.
 We shall cover the derivations of motion for the pendulum and rotary arms.
-The following equations are used to create a working matlab environmental architecture.
+The following equations are used to create a working MATLAB environmental architecture.
 Brief descriptions of the equations are provided, preceding each respective image.